Broken Hearts: Understanding and Treating Heart Failure

 • 100,000 people are diagnosed with heart failure every year.

-Who is likely to suffer from heart failure?
+Who is likely to Suffer from Heart Failure?

-• Coronary artery disease can increase the risk of heart failure when the arteries that supply blood to the heart narrow or become blocked.
+Heart failure can affect individuals of any age, gender, or ethnicity, although specific risk factors may increase susceptibility.
+Coronary artery disease elevates the risk of heart failure when the arteries supplying blood to the heart become narrowed or blocked.

 Some of the symptoms are:

-• Breathlessness or shortness of breath
+1. Breathlessness or shortness of breath

-• Swelling in feet or abdomen
+2. Swelling in the feet or abdomen

-• Fluid Buildup
+3. Fluid Buildup

-• Fatigue
+4. Fatigue

 The following video explains Heart Failure.

-Helping our Senior Loved Ones protect from Heart Failure
+Helping our Senior Loved Ones Protect from Heart Failure

 A healthy diet, including fruits and vegetables, whole grains, healthy fats, and lean proteins, helps maintain heart health.
 Seniors should avoid processed foods and foods high in saturated and trans fats.